 • Remote sensing from air and space

-• Biodiversity and ecosystem functions
+• Spatial analyses of biodiversity and ecosystem functions

 • Spectral and structural variation